In this chapter, you will

 Goffman, E. (1959).
 The presentation of self in everyday life.
 Garden City, NY: Doubleday Anchor Books.

 Goffman, E. (1961).
 Asylums: Essays on the social situation of mental patients and other inmates.
-Garden City: Doubleday.
+Garden City, NY: Doubleday.

 Joseph, N., & Alex, N. (1972).
 The uniform: A sociological perspective.
 American Journal of Sociology, 77, 719–730.